Blake Lothian: NASCAR

+Craftsman Truck Series

+2022

 On April 4, 2022, it was announced that Lothian would make his NASCAR Camping World Truck Series debut in the No. 43 truck for Reaume Brothers Racing at Martinsville Speedway.
 He finished 28th in his debut.
 He would return to the team for the race at Gateway, where he did not make the race.
 He would then run the race at IRP for the team, finishing 35th after driveshaft issues.

+2024

 In 2024, Lothian returned to the NASCAR Craftsman Truck Series at Martinsville again, this time with Young's Motorsports.
 He would only complete 17 laps before falling out with overheating issues, finishing last in 34th.
 Lothian was originally scheduled to attempt the truck race at Milwaukee for Floridian Motorsports, although he would be replaced by Jayson Alexander days after the entry list was released.

+2025

 On September 4, 2025, it was announced that Lothian would return to the series with RBR at New Hampshire.